zainpay/zainpay-nodejs-sdk/README.md

 ## 25. Make Recurring Card Payment
-- This endpoint enables a merchant to make a subsequent card payment using a card token.
+- This endpoint allows a merchant to make a subsequent card payment using a card token.
 Click [here](https://zainpay.ng/developers/card-tokenization) to read more on card tokenisation.

     **Parameter:** `amount`, `txnRef` (must be unique per each request),  `mobileNumber`, `zainboxCode`, `emailAddress`,  `callBackUrl` and `cardToken`.